Malvern, Victoria: History

+The first people to live in the Malvern area were the Kulin people.
+The Yarra River and Gardiners Creek approximates the boundary of two Kulin groups, with the Boonwurrung to the south and the Wurundjeri to the north.

+According to Alfred Howitt, the rising area in Malvern from the junction of Wattletree Road and Dandenong Road was known as Koornang by the Kulin people, which meant 'rising ground'.
+The name was used for Koornang Road, which runs south of Malvern, through Carnegie.

 The area of Malvern was first settled by Europeans in 1835.

-John Gardiner was one of its first European settlers.
-A small hamlet known as "Gardiners Creek" (1851 Melbourne Postal Directory) was settled, but it diminished with the gold rush.
+John Gardiner was one of the first Europeans to make his home in the general area.
+A small hamlet known as "Gardiners Creek" (1851 Melbourne Postal Directory) was established, but it diminished with the gold rush.
 The nearby creek was also named Gardiners Creek.
-Gardiners Creek Road (now Toorak Road) ran from South Yarra, east to the junction of Gardiners Creek and onto the Gardiner Homestead, which is now the site of Scotch College.
+Gardiners Creek Road (now Toorak Road) ran from South Yarra, east to the junction of Gardiners Creek and onto the Gardiner Homestead, which is now the site of Scotch College in Hawthorn.
+According to Howitt's notes, the place where Gardiner made his home was called Koyūng-bort in the Woiwurrung language.

 In the 1860s the Gardiners Creek Roads Board was the forerunner of the Gardiners Creek Shire that then became Malvern Council.

 Malvern Post Office opened on 1 January 1860 on Glenferrie Road, near Malvern Road.
 In 1892 this was renamed Malvern North when a new Malvern office on Glenferrie Road, near Wattletree Road, replaced the Malvern railway station office.

 The then shire hall (later town hall) was built in 1886, on the corner of Glenferrie Road and High Street and later extended.

-Prahran & Malvern Tramways Trust ran their first car out of Malvern depot on 30 May 1910.
+Prahran & Malvern Tramways Trust ran its first car out of Malvern depot on 30 May 1910.

 Malvern is the original home of Malvern Star, once Australia's largest and most well-known bicycle manufacturer.
+Another business that began in Malvern was Crittendens chain of grocery stores and liquor outlets.